Nonlinear shallow-water waves with vertical odd viscosity: Linear and weakly nonlinear theory

-which to leading order requires $\nu>\nu^*$.
+Fixing $\mu=0.2$, figure \ref{fig:min_reg} shows the parameter regions for which a minimum of the dispersion exists for $B=0$ and $B=1$ for panel $(a)$ and $(b)$ respectively.
+For $B<1/3$, a minimum occurs does not occur for any value of $\hat{f}$ given $\nu=0$, as demonstrated in panel $(a)$.
+Hence, for odd-viscous waves without surface tension, internal rotations are required for a minimum.
+For Bond numbers greater than $1/3$, a minimum occurs with $\nu=0$ given $\hat{f}\neq0$ ($\hat{f}\rightarrow 0$ is a singular limit).
+For non-zero $\nu$, the dispersion relation typically has a minimum given the external rotations are of the same sign as $\nu$.
+That is, internal and external rotations in the same direction create preferential conditions for a dispersion relation minimum, and hence the possibility of localised wavepacket solutions.

 The bifurcation of wavepacket solitary waves from zero amplitude requires the additional condition that the corresponding nonlinear Schr\"{o}dinger equation for modulations of monochromatic waves at $k_m$ is of focusing type.
 The bifurcation structure described above can be predicted by weakly nonlinear theories, which we present in the following section.